-The good news is that it is a lot easier to protect your skin than it is to stop global warming.
-Consider the advice that follows is a comprehensive self-defense program to save your skin from the ravages of extreme conditions.
-This serious regimen will help you protect, repair and preserve your skin avoiding dry winter skin.
+The good news is that it is much easier to protect your skin than to stop global warming.
+Consider the advice that follows as a comprehensive self-defense program to save your skin from the ravages of extreme conditions.
+This serious regimen will help you protect, repair, and preserve your skin, avoiding dry winter skin.
 If you follow this advice, you will make it through winter with little or no damage caused by a lack of moisture.
-But only if you are diligent and persistent and use products that you can trust!
+But only if you are diligent and persistent and use products you can trust!

-Avoid bar soaps and foamy cleansers especially during the winter.
-In fact during the winter, if your cleanser foams you probably want to avoid it.
-A gentle cleanser that is free of sulfates is a good choice.
-Also try using face oils such as argan, avocado or sunflower; add about 20 to 30 drops of these oils to your cleanser and shake it up.
-Your skin will benefit from the extra hydration and the outer layers will be cleaned without stripping off the valuable moisture below the surface.
+Avoid bar soap and foamy cleansers, especially during the winter.
+In fact, if your cleanser foams during the winter, you probably want to avoid it.
+A gentle cleanser that is free of sulfates is also a good choice.
+Also, try using face oils such as argan, avocado, or sunflower; add about 20 to 30 drops to your cleanser and shake it up.
+Your skin will benefit from the extra hydration, and the outer layers will be cleaned without stripping off the valuable moisture below the surface.

-Try washing your face only once a day at bedtime.
-It’s best to clean your skin of all the pollutants and makeup before you go to bed.
-Then nourish with moisturizers.
-This will help your skin repair itself while you sleep.
-And don’t wash your face in the morning.
-Let your skin’s natural oils surface and leave them in place.
+Try washing your face only once a day at bedtime because it’s best to clean your skin of all the pollutants and makeup before you go to bed.
+Then nourish with moisturizers to help your skin repair itself while you sleep.
+And don’t wash your face in the morning; let your skin’s natural oils surface and leave them in place.
 Do not strip them away in the morning with cleansers or toners.
-And a side benefit is that your skincare budget will benefit from one facial wash a day.
+And a side benefit is that your skincare budget will benefit from one facial wash daily.

 If your skin is very dry, you do not need to use a toner this time of year.
 Just rinse well with warm water.
-If you like the feel of a toner, just avoid those that have alcohol.
-Although some select alcohols such as Cetyl, Cetearyl and Stearyl can be somewhat hydrating, be careful.
-Many alcohols are just not suitable for the face.
-In fact, if your toner has SD alcohol 40, ethanol or isopropyl alcohol, it might be best to not use them at all.
+If you like the feel of a toner, avoid those that have alcohol.
+And while some select alcohols such as Cetyl, Cetearyl, and Stearyl can be somewhat hydrating, be careful because many alcohols are just not suitable for the face.
+If your toner has SD alcohol 40, ethanol, or isopropyl alcohol, it might be best not to use them at all.
 These will dry the top layers of the skin and dehydrate even oily skin types.
 There is also the likelihood that these alcohols can cause inflammation.
 Try an Aesop toner instead.

-Nourishing oils such as argan, avocado, grape seed, kukui, emu, marula, moringa are all amazing natural sources of moisture.
+Nourishing oils such as argan, avocado, grape seed, kukui, emu, marula, and moringa are all amazing natural sources of moisture.
 They are absorbed into the skin and are non-comedogenic (will not clog pores or cause breakouts).
-Unlike oil of the past (namely mineral oil, which is heavy and will often clog pores) these oils are more viscous and penetrate easily.
+Unlike the oils of the past (namely mineral oil, which is heavy and will often clog pores), these oils are more viscous and penetrate easily.

-The nourishing oils today can be used alone, over serums or even patted into in your foundation mid-day.
-Just pat a couple of drops into the skin and it will absorb and give you an added glow and protection, especially around your eyes and mouth.
+The nourishing oils today can be used alone, over serums, or even patted into your foundation mid-day.
+Just pat a couple of drops into the skin, and it will absorb and give you an added glow and protection, especially around your eyes and mouth.
 Use oils and moisturizers where you are dry.
-Avoid oils down your nose if you get a shine mid-day.
-You do not need to moisturize oily parts of your face, that is counterproductive.
+Avoid using oils down your nose if you get a shine mid-day.
+You do not need to moisturize oily parts of your face; that is counterproductive.

 Hyaluronic is an excellent humectant that draws moisture and holds it into the skin.
-In fact, it holds 1,000 times more moisture than any natural substance.
-Any ingredient with hyaluronic acid is a good choice.
-However, make sure it is in the top 5 ingredients.
-If it’s somewhere at the bottom, it’s not going to be as effective.
-Some choices to consider are SkinCeuticals Hyaluronic Acid Intensifier or The Ordinary Hyaluronic Acid.
+In fact, it contains 1,000 times more moisture than any natural substance, so any ingredient with hyaluronic acid is a good choice.
+However, make sure it is in the top 5 ingredients because if it’s somewhere at the bottom, it will not be as effective.
+Some choices to consider are Kiehl’s Hyaluronic Acid Super Serum or Cera Ve Hydrating Hyaluronic Acid Serum.

-So embrace the cold weather and remember to layer both your body and your skin with protective ingredients.
-It will surely protect you from dry winter skin!
+So embrace the cold weather and remember to layer your body and skin with protective ingredients.
+It will indeed protect you from dry winter skin!